managingwp/cache-purge-helper/README.md

 # cache-purge-helper
 Additional instances where nginx-helper and lscache plugin should be purged.

+# Install

+1. Extract the zip file.
+2. Upload them to `/wp-content/plugins/` directory on your WordPress installation.
+3. Then activate the Plugin from Plugins page.

 # Contributions
 * Paul Stoute - https://stoutewebsolutions.com/
 * Jordy Boutier - https://webprepare.nl/